fedimint/fedimint.org/docs/FAQs/TheFederation.md

 ## Is there some ability to set limitations on withdrawals if a user requests it (max withdrawal per day, one off, etc.)?

 This is possible in theory but the most practical implementations would require the introduction of some form of account based system, which would not be compatible with the Chaumian mint protocol.
-One potential option would be to have the potential to keep a proportion of funds in an account based system where withdrawal thresholds can be enforced while a user’s remaining balance is held in chaumian e-cash notes.
+One potential option would be to have the potential to keep a proportion of funds in an account based system where withdrawal thresholds can be enforced while a user’s remaining balance is held in chaumian eCash notes.

 ## Can the federation guardians collude and steal from me?